John Mersch, MD, FAAP

 A common complication is injury sustained during sleepwalking activities.

-When should you call your health care practitioner about sleepwalking?
+When should you call your health care professional about sleepwalking?

 Sleepwalking usually does not require a visit to your healthcare professional.
 However, the condition should be discussed with your healthcare professional if sleepwalking: